No. 1 Alabama faces No. 3 Ohio State for CFP championship

 FACTS & FIGURES

+Alabama receiver Jaylen Waddle, who broke his ankle on Oct.
+24, returned to practice this week for the first time.
+Saban said Sunday that Waddle practiced to “some degree” and whether he plays will be a game-time decision.
+The coach also said Tide freshman defensive back Malachi Moore is questionable to play because of an undisclosed injury.
+He missed the semifinal against Notre Dame. ...
 If Ohio State wins the national championship, it will have played the fewest games of any title winner since Minnesota in 1941 went 8-0. ...
 Ohio State is 23-1 under second-year coach Ryan Day, including three victories in 2018 when he filled in as acting coach while Urban Meyer was suspended ...
 Saban spent two seasons in the early 1980s as an assistant coach with Ohio State under Earle Bruce. ...
 Alabama QB Mac Jones has completed 77% of his passes.
 The NCAA record for a single season is held by Colt McCoy, who completed 76.7% of his throws in 2008. ...
-The Tide is the first team to have players with at least 20 rushing touchdowns (Najee Harris, 24) and receiving (Smith, 20).
+The Tide is the first team to have players with at least 20 rushing touchdowns (Najee Harris, 24) and receiving (Smith, 20). ...
+Game organizers say 16,000 fans will be permitted to attend the game, in accordance with COVID-19 mitigation guidance.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25